-PERSONAL RELATIONSHIPS: As noted in section 2.13, a personal relationship with another employee who can influence decisions, such as salary, performance rating or promotion, can create a conflict of interest that should be disclosed.
+PERSONAL RELATIONSHIPS: As previously noted, a personal relationship with another employee who can influence decisions, such as salary, performance rating or promotion, can create a conflict of interest that should be disclosed.

 The relevant BCO, in consultation with the Law Department and management, as necessary, will consider and resolve any conflict of interest questions concerning employees.
-The Governance and Policy Committee of the Board of Directors will consider and resolve any related party transaction issues concerning executive officers or members of the Board of Directors.
+The Governance and Policy Committee of the Board of Directors will consider and resolve any related party transaction issues concerning executive officers or members of the Board of Directors